bholsinger09/CafeMeetup/APP_STORE_DESCRIPTION.md

 **💕 HOW IT WORKS**

 • Create your academic profile with major, courses, and study interests
-• Swipe through fellow students at your college looking for study partners
+• Browse study sessions organized by course and subject
-• Match based on shared academic interests and coffee preferences
+• Join group study sessions (3+ students) at local coffee shops
-• Start chatting or create a study session together
+• Collaborate through group chats and session planning
 • Check in at cafés during study sessions to earn rewards
-• Share study tips and class notes through the built-in blog
+• Share study tips and organize meetups through the academic blog
 • Discover local coffee shops perfect for quiet studying

 **✨ KEY FEATURES**